chaunceygardiner/weewx-weatherboard/README.md

 # weewx-weatherboard
-WeatherBoard&trade; is a skin for WeeWX inspired by the RainWise LED Weather Oracle display
+WeatherBoard&trade; is a skin for WeeWX inspired by the RainWise LED Weather Oracle display.

+It's perfect to display continuously on a low-cost tablet mounted on the wall.

+WeatherBoard displays a small set of critical weather information that is easy to read from accross the room.

+* Hear the wind?
+  Check the realtime display to say how it is gusting?

+* Rain coming down hard?
+  Check the rainfall today and the current rate of rainfall.

 ## Description